utd825/Getting-and-Cleaning-Data-Course-Project/README.md

 Using the combined tidy dataset, the average of each variable for each activity and subject was generated.

-Finallay the tidy dataset has been converted to txt using the write.table function with the row names set to FALSE.
+Finally the tidy dataset has been converted to txt using the write.table function with the row names set to FALSE.